crmUploader/zoho_crm/README.md

 **download the code and set in your local htdocs directory**

 **step-1**
-first creat zoho crm self client https://api-console.zoho.com/ copy the client_id and secret id and access code
+first create zoho crm self client https://api-console.zoho.com/ copy the client_id and secret id and access code